toxoxi/remnote-table-of-contents/README.md

 ## Release
 1. develop locally with `yarn dev`
     - take care of using macOS app rather than web
+2. update manifest version
-2. run `yarn build`
+3. run `yarn build`
-3. upload the PluginZip.zip to market
+4. upload the PluginZip.zip to market
-4. wait for approval
+5. wait for approval